-Some deaf children will be entitled to free home-to-school transport from the Education Authority (EA).
+Some deaf children in Northern Ireland will be entitled to free home-to-school transport from the Education Authority (EA).

 The EA offers help with home-to-school transport by a range of means, including: